driessenslucas/researchproject/Thesis.md

 Experiment with different normalization techniques to find what works best for your specific setup.
 Keep track of any anomalies and adjust your methods accordingly.
 Consistency checks should be part of your regular testing routine to catch issues early.

-## Conclusion for Future Research
+## Conclusion for my advice for students and researchers

 By following these steps, researchers can systematically improve their simulation-to-reality projects, ensuring more accurate and reliable outcomes.
 This methodical approach leverages continuous feedback, interdisciplinary collaboration, and iterative testing to bridge the gap between simulations and real-world applications effectively.

 Reflecting on my research journey, I realize I could have approached things differently.
 Starting with a simple simulation, then testing it with the RC car, and making necessary adjustments would have been more efficient.
 Instead, I began with a complex simulation without considering the practicalities of the real car.
-This taught me the importance of iterative testing and continuous adaptation in research.
+I hope highlighting these challenges and solutions will help future researchers navigate similar projects more effectively.

-I also learned that the virtual twin setup I initially implemented didn’t add much value compared to a simple top-down view camera for real-time feedback.
-This experience showed me the importance of choosing the right tools and being open to simpler, more practical solutions when they offer better results.
-Moving forward, I’ll consider a more step-by-step approach: planning, building, testing, and refining in stages to avoid last-minute surprises and make sure each step is grounded in reality.
+Like I mentioned in my reflection I learned that the virtual twin setup I initially implemented didn’t add much value compared to a  top-down view camera for real-time feedback.
+This showed me the importance of choosing the right tools and being open to simpler, more practical solutions when they could offer better results, I ignored this suggestion at first since in my mind I thought it would be too much and not needed.
+Let this be a lesson to you, always be open to suggestions and feedback, even if you think you have the best solution, at the very least try it out before dismissing it.

 # Sources of Inspiration and Conceptual Framework